eas-solutions/TestDebugScript/README.md

 ### 3. Source Code Adjustments

 #### 3.1 TestDebugScript.csproj
-Open PlugIn.csproj and change the following nodes according to your requirements:
+Open TestPlugIn.csproj and change the following nodes according to your requirements:
 - \<TargetFramework>
 - \<UseWpf>
 - \<OutputPath>